Hardy spaces on Riemannian manifolds with quadratic curvature decay: Abstract

 \section{Abstract}

 Let $(M,g)$ be a complete Riemannian manifold.
 Assume that the Ricci curvature of $M$ has quadratic decay and that the volume growth is strictly faster than quadratic.
-We establish that the Hardy spaces of exact $1$-differential forms on $M$, introduced in \cite{amr}, coincide with the closure in $L^p$ of ${\mathcal R}(d)\cap L^p(\Lambda^1T^{\ast}M)$ when $1<p<\nu$, where $\nu>2$ is related to the volume growth.
+We establish that the Hardy spaces of exact $1$-differential forms on $M$, introduced in \cite{amr}, coincide with the closure in $L^p$ of ${\mathcal R}(d)\cap L^p(\Lambda^1T^{\ast}M)$ when $\frac{\nu}{\nu-1}<p<\nu$, where $\nu>2$ is related to the volume growth.
+Here and after, $\mathcal{R}(d)$ denotes the range of $d$ as an unbounded operator from $L^2$ to $L^2(\Lambda^1 T^\ast M)$.
 The range of $p$ is optimal.
 This result applies, in particular, when $M$ has a finite number of Euclidean ends.